-- Two bytes [0x1C, 0xB8], indicating this version of the raw encoding of a P2PKH address on the production network.
-(Addresses on the test network use [0x1D, 0x25] instead.) - 20 bytes specifying a validating key hash, which is a RIPEMD-160 hash [RIPEMD160] of a SHA-256 hash [NIST2015] of a compressed ECDSA key encoding.
+- Two bytes [0x1C, 0xB8], indicating this version of the raw encoding of a P2PKH address on Mainnet.
+(Addresses on Testnet use [0x1D, 0x25] instead.) - 20 bytes specifying a validating key hash, which is a RIPEMD-160 hash [RIPEMD160] of a SHA-256 hash [NIST2015] of a compressed ECDSA key encoding.

 - In Bitcoin a single byte is used for the version field identifying the address type.
 In Zcash two bytes are used.
-For addresses on the production network, this and the encoded length cause the first two characters of the Base58Check encoding to be fixed as "t3" for P2SH addresses, and as "t1" for P2PKH addresses.
+For addresses on Mainnet, this and the encoded length cause the first two characters of the Base58Check encoding to be fixed as "t3" for P2SH addresses, and as "t1" for P2PKH addresses.
 (This does not imply that a transparent Zcash address can be parsed identically to a Bitcoin address just by removing the "t".) - · Zcash does not yet support Hierarchical Deterministic Wallet addresses [BIP-32].